-Fire doors play an essential role in prohibiting the spread of smoke and fire, and protecting the escape routes to allow time for people to escape a fire, but are only effective if they are maintained in a good condition and closed and stay closed during a fire.
+Fire doors play an essential role in prohibiting the spread of smoke and fire and protecting the escape routes to allow time for people to escape a fire, but are only effective if they are maintained in a good condition and closed and stay closed during a fire.

-Fire doors are often wedged open or propped open with fire extinguishers, furniture or litter bins, therefore, such practices should be discouraged.
+Fire doors are often wedged or propped open with fire extinguishers, furniture or litter bins.
 Such practices are not acceptable and must be prohibited.
 Where it is necessary to hold fire doors open, hold open devices can be fitted that are linked to the fire alarm system and close upon alarm actuation, and in the event of power failure or fault will default to the closed position.
 Such devices must be subject to a recorded testing and maintenance programme by a suitably qualified competent person.

-Weekly checks shall therefore be carried out to inspect all fire doors as well as door furnishings.
-The Site Manager will, therefore, inspect all fire doors as well as door furnishings such as hinges, glazing, push bar mechanisms and self-closing devices.
-Faults found in any mechanism shall be reported for immediate attention to Mrs Chisnall, Mrs Davies, Miss Dale.
+Weekly checks shall, therefore, be carried out to inspect all fire doors as well as door furnishings such as hinges, glazing, push bar mechanisms and self-closing devices.
+Faults found in any mechanism shall be reported for immediate attention.